BinaryBen/dotfiles/config/editor/README.md

   - [x] Go
   - [x] Rust

+[^graphql]: GraphQL is available on both Open VSX Registry and the Microsoft Registry, but is out of date on the former.
+I've included in the *Core Full* profiles manifest so that a full install will grab the updated version, but in the config for the *Core Lite* profile

 ## Micro

 This is installed via Dropbear.
 I am not currently using any plugins, so there is nothing to do here.